honest07/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that prints every other character of a string, starting with the first character, followed by a new line. a function that prints half of a string, followed by a new line. a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest
+a function that prints every other character of a string, starting with the first character, followed by a new line. a function that prints half of a string, followed by a new line. a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest a function that converts a string to an integers